Software-me/lito-self-driving-car-repository/README.md

 ## Motivation

-This project is built as part of a **self-driving car challenge** inspired by [comma.ai](https://comma.ai/) initiatives, demonstrating environment simulation, perception-style cues (traffic lights, hazards), and a maintainable path toward richer autonomy simulations.
+This project is built as part of a self-driving car challenge aligned with the engineering approach of comma.ai](https://comma.ai/ focusing on simulation, perception-style cues, and decision-driven autonomy.

+It demonstrates a progression from rule-based systems toward more reactive, sensor-driven behavior.